eaglesky/CodingPractices/AlgorithmsReview.md

           print(prev)  //optional
           done;
       ```
+    * Multi-source BFS.
+Often used for finding the distance between other nodes with nearest source.
+Just add multiple sources to the queue.
+Implementation is very similar to above.
+E.g. [Leetcode]Walls and Gates
     * Bidirectional BFS.
 Speed-up for finding shortest paths between two nodes.
 E.g. [Leetcode]Word Ladder II.
   * Try visualizing the recursive stack when analyzing the problem.